sergiotaborda/lense-lang-docs/docs/content/index.md

 No *statics*.
 All things are objects or exist within an object.
 Lense supports singleton object definition.

-## Math friendly
+# Math friendly

 No symbolic noise : operator symbols are predefined and associated with specific interfaces so classes like numbers and strings can use operators.However defining you own operator symbol is not allowed in order to maintain the code simple to read.
-The use of interfaces to define operations follows an algebraic structure paradigm so the compiler can reason about the operations (example : altering the order of operations the enhance performance if the operation is commutative)
+The use of interfaces to define operations follows an algebraic structure paradigm so the compiler can reason about the operations (example : altering the order of operations to enhance performance if the operation is commutative)

 Suport to Rational, Imaginary and Complex numbers : It is important that these numeric types are supported even if the performance is not optimal.
 Peformance is a problem for the runtime , not the language.
 In Lense expression of intention is more important that performance.